 What is the Community Foundation for nantucket?

 The Community Foundation for Nantucket is a tax-exempt, nonprofit, autonomous, nonsectarian philanthropic institution supported by the public with the long-term goals of:

 - Building permanent, component funds established by many separate donors to carry out their charitable interests;

 - Supporting the broad-based charitable interests and benefitting the residents of Nantucket

 - Serving in leadership roles on important community issues.

-In 2019, the Foundation achieved accreditation with National Standards for U.S. Community Foundations®.
+Since 2019, the Foundation continues to achieve accreditation with National Standards for U.S. Community Foundations®.
 This accreditation, signified by the Seal shown here, indicates that the Community Foundation for Nantucket meets the highest standards for philanthropic excellence.